pdbartsch/assign_draw_num/README.md

 ## This web app will eventually have the following functionality:

+### Combine the following which are currently two separate interfaces

 #### Assign UCSB Drawing Set Numbers

 - will replace the archaic desktop database application